-seek more often for assistance in committing suicide (713 in 2019), but the age structure is rather similar: no matter whether men or women, approximately 88 % of the cases in 2019 concerned people 65 years or older.219 On the other hand, the overall trend regarding suicides is positive: while in the early 2000s more than 1400 people committed suicide annually, the number for 2019 is close to 1000.220 If we look at both developments together, the increase in assisted suicides and the decrease in suicides between 1998 and 2009, for instance, almost balanced each other out.
+Statistically, on the one hand, the total number of assisted suicides in Switzerland increased from 297 in 2009 to 1196 in 2019; for 2019, however, there was an increase of only 2,0 % compared to the previous year.
+Meanwhile, women seek more often for assistance in committing suicide (713 in 2019), but the age structure is rather similar: no matter whether men or women, approximately 88 % of the cases in 2019 concerned people 65 years or older.
+On the other hand, the overall trend regarding suicides is positive: while in the early 2000s more than 1400 people committed suicide annually, the number for 2019 is close to 1000.
+We look at both developments together, the increase in assisted suicides and the decrease in suicides between 1998 and 2009, for instance, almost balanced each other out.
 This might no longer be true due to the recent increase of assisted suicides.
 However, this does not yet indicate any misdevelopments; assisted suicide, as shown above, usually goes hand in hand with serious incurable diseases that would otherwise, and in particular, be treated with palliative measures.